pierreali-gerp/server-utilization/vscode_ssh.md

 conda-env remove -n <environment_name>
 ```

 The _requirements.txt_ file can be created through a `pip freeze > requirements.txt` command launched from the environment we want to copy.
 If the installation of the requirements produces errors, it is sufficient to comment (#) in the requirements file all packages showing incompatibilities with the others, one by one.
+This is pretty common when reproducing environments created on different OSs or with different approaches (e.g., using _venv_ instead of _conda_).

+Once prepared, the conda environment will be automatically detected by VS Code and become directly selectable for running code and notebooks, even when connecting to the host through SSH.
+To execute code using a specific conda environment, choose the "Kernel select" button on the top-right corner of the editor (after having the project folder and the script of interest opened).

 # Establish the connection
 The VM allows for multiple simultaneous SSH connections from the outside, meaning that members of the same team can work simultaneously using the same connection.
 However, remember that **each team member should work on different scripts and data to avoid writing conflicts.
 Thus, organize your work accordingly!**